Error-correcting codes and absolutely maximally entangled states for mixed dimensional Hilbert spaces: Introduction

 The entanglement measures of Meyer and Wallach \cite{MW2002}, further developed by Brennen \cite{Brennen2003}, led to Scott \cite{Scott2004} defining an entanglement measure based on subsystem linear entropies.
 In the same article, Scott also proved that a maximally entangled state is equivalent to a quantum error-correcting code.
 In this article, we generalise Scott's entanglement measure to mixed dimensional systems, following \cite{GBZ2016}, and reprove that a maximally entangled state is equivalent to a quantum error-correcting code, see Theorem~\ref{ameisstab}.
 Our entanglement measure is inspired by Huber et al \cite[Section X]{HESG2018}, where they give an example of a maximally entangled state in the Hilbert space $\mathbb C^2 \otimes \mathbb C^3 \otimes \mathbb C^3 \otimes \mathbb C^3$.
 They also prove that many mixed dimensional Hilbert spaces cannot have maximally entangled states by applying the generalised shadow inequalities, introduced earlier by Rains \cite{Rains1999}, \cite{Rains2000}.
 In particular, $\mathbb C^2 \otimes \mathbb C^2 \otimes \mathbb C^3 \otimes \mathbb C^3$ and $\mathbb C^2 \otimes \mathbb C^2 \otimes \mathbb C^2 \otimes \mathbb C^3$ do not have absolutely maximally entangled states.
 It was proven in \cite{HS2000} that $\mathbb C^2 \otimes \mathbb C^2 \otimes \mathbb C^2 \otimes \mathbb C^2$ does not have absolutely maximally entangled state.

-Absolutely maximally entangled states for constant dimension Hilbert spaces are equivalent to $1$-dimensional quantum maximum distance separable (MDS) codes.
+Absolutely maximally entangled (AME) states for constant dimension Hilbert spaces are equivalent to $1$-dimensional quantum maximum distance separable (MDS) codes.
 There are many constructions known of such codes from classical MDS codes, see for example \cite{Ball2021, HC2013}.
-In the articles \cite{HC2013, HCLRL2012} it was proven that there is an equivalence of AME states shared between an even number of parties and pure state threshold quantum secret sharing schemes.
+In the articles \cite{HC2013, HCLRL2012} it was proven that there is an equivalence of absolutely maximally entangled states shared between an even number of parties and pure state threshold quantum secret sharing schemes.

 This article is organised as follows.
 In Section~\ref{sectionerrors}, we define detectable and correctable errors for mixed dimensional Hilbert spaces and define stabiliser codes in a more general context of any abelian group of unitary operators.
 In Section \ref{sectionsingleton}, we prove a Singleton bound for mixed dimensional Hilbert spaces.
 In Section \ref{sectionent}, we redefine Scott's entanglement measure and prove a series of lemmas which justify the use of the term entanglement measure.
 In Section \ref{sectioname}, we prove the equivalence between absolutely maximally entangled states and certain quantum error-correcting codes.
 In Section \ref{sectionexamples}, we provide examples of quantum error-correcting codes in various mixed dimensional Hilbert spaces and some examples of absolutely maximally entangled states.
 In Section \ref{sectionhuber}, we provide a further example of an absolutely maximally entangled state.
 In certain examples, we explicitly give a set of commuting unitary operators which stabilise the state.